httpie/cli/README.rst

-HTTPie: human-friendly CLI HTTP client for the API era
+HTTPie: Human-friendly CLI HTTP client for the API era
 ######################################################

 HTTPie (pronounced *aitch-tee-tee-pie*) is a command-line HTTP client.
-Its goal is to make CLI interaction with web services as human-friendly as possible.
+Its goal is to make command-line interactions with web services as human-friendly as possible.
+The ``http`` & ``https`` commands create and send HTTP/S requests using a simple and natural syntax.
+Response data is colorized in an easy-to-read format.
-HTTPie is designed for testing, debugging, and generally interacting with APIs & HTTP servers.
-The ``http`` & ``https`` commands allow for creating and sending arbitrary HTTP requests.
-They use simple and natural syntax and provide formatted and colorized output.

 .. class:: no-web no-pdf